Cajac/picoCTF-Writeups/picoCTF_2022/Forensics/File_types.md

 ### The LZMA file

-This is really starting to get tedious now, but like before lets check for a `lzma` command
+This is really starting to get tedious now, but like before let's check for a `lzma` command
 ```bash
 ┌──(kali㉿kali)-[/picoCTF/picoCTF_2022/Forensics/File_Types]
 └─$ lzma -h